Dppaskin/bikeshare_capstudy/githubrmd.md

     ## $ end_station_id     <chr> NA, NA, NA, NA, NA, NA, NA, NA, NA, "13042", NA, NA~
     ## $ member_casual      <chr> "member", "member", "member", "member", "member", "~

-### Identified a few problems that need to be fix:
+### Identified a few problems that need to be fixed:

 1 I want to add some more possibilities to aggregate the data since the data can only be aggregated at the ride-level.
 So were going to add some